Principles of CCD

 shaped shadows from dust particles on the CCD window.

-These defects can cause unwanted light/dark areas or points in the image.
+These defects can cause unwanted light/dark areas, lines or points in the image.

 The process of Calibration aims to minimise